Rose danio

-The rose danio (Danio roseus) is a tropical fish of the family Cyprinidae.
+The rose danio (Danio roseus) is a tropical fish of the family Danionidae.
 At first glance, this species resembles the pearl danio, but lacks the orange stripe on the side.
 It has a rosy colouration along the lower part of the fish and lower fins and gleams purple-blue in sunlight.
 It is also commonly known as the purple passion danio.
 Its natural range includes the Mekong River drainage in China, Thailand.
 Laos, and Myanmar.